Nipunnyka/tiniShell/README.md

 ## Advanced Functions: Background Execution I/O redirection and piping
 I would not go into details about how these function are implemented but would only document their proper usage.
-Note: My interpreter is not robust and only handles legal input
 * Background Processing:</br>
 ![ss of bg exec](/images/ss4.png)
 * I/O Redirection:</br>